 If you have variable interest rate loans, you’ve likely seen your rates increase recently.
 Instead of being at the mercy of Bank of Canada’s increases, consider refinancing your auto loan, mortgage, or personal loans at a low fixed interest rate.

 By doing this, you will lock in a low rate, and you won’t have to worry about your rates going up.
 Just read your new loan contract carefully and try to avoid loans that charge lots of fees like origination fees or pre-payment fees.

 3. Get a consolidation loan

 Rather than transfer your credit card debt to a 0 percent interest credit card or refinance your loans, another option is to get a debt consolidation loan.
-A debt consolidation loan will allow you to roll all of some of your current debt into a single new loan at a great low rate.
+A debt consolidation loan will allow you to roll all of your current debt into a single new loan at a great low rate.

 Make sure to choose a loan with a fixed interest rate so you won’t be at the mercy of rate increases.
-Also, avoid loans with a large origination or pre-payment fees.
+Also, avoid loans with large origination or pre-payment fees.

 4. Consider debt settlement